 We start with fresh whole turmeric root which can be found in many grocery stores and specialty markets.
 If you are not able to get hold of the fresh turmeric, feel free to use the ground turmeric aka turmeric powder.

 After washing the root well and scrubbing it with a soft bristled brush, you should peel it with a spoon or a butter knife.
 Later slice it with a sharp knife.
+Optionally – If you do not prefer raw turmeric shots, add the slices to a small pot and boil them with half cup water.
+When the water reduces to half, turn off the heat and cool completely.

 After preparing the turmeric, simply add them to the bowl of a blender with water along with whole black peppercorns which help boost the absorption of curcumin.
 You can also add ginger if you like to include it.